 - Business name

-The Business Intro is simply a header that includes your business logo and business name in the set.
+- Our Intro: The 'Our Intro' is simply a header that includes your business logo and business name, a simplified version of the Form Intro.

-This quick set asks for detailed information about the person filling out the form as well as the organization that they represent.
-This is suitable for requests for grants or funding from charitable or not for profit organizations.
+- Organization Info: This Quick Set asks for detailed information about the person filling out the form as well as the organization that they represent.
 The set includes:

 - Name of organization including a searchable list of organizations already on our platform.